-FAST Star Reading - 10th percentile and below
+FAST Star Reading - 10th percentile and below or is unable to complete the practice items.

 This Star score requires additional assessment of Star Early Literacy for Diagnostic Purposes and Star CBMs.

 THEN TIER 1 Instruction, TIER 2 Interventions, and TIER 3 Intensive Interventions